What Is Charcot Arthropathy?

 Charcot foot occurs in patients with peripheral neuropathy resulting from diverse conditions including diabetes mellitus, leprosy, syphilis, poliomyelitis, chronic alcoholism, or syringomyelia.
 Repetitive microtrauma that exceeds the rate of healing may

 cause fractures and dislocations.
-Changes in circulation may cause resorption of bone, weakening the bone and increasing susceptibility to fracture and dislocation.
+Changes in circulation may cause resorption of bone, weakening of the bone, and increasing susceptibility to fracture and dislocation.

 Charcot arthropathy may affect any part of the foot and ankle.
 Multiple regions may be involved.
 Fractures and dislocations frequently involve several bones and joints, with extensive fragmentation and deformity.